soumendus/fastest_time_of_given_hiking_trip/README.md

 Total fastest Time for the Entire trip =  278 minutes

 I have used two methods using shared memory and writing to a file in a shared File system.
-The result which I get is 278 minutes.
+In both methods, the result which I get is 278 minutes.